stuartpittaway/diyBMSv4/Plugin/README.md

 - `Supplier`
 - `SupplierRef`

-The required custom field `Supplier` must be set to one of the predefined supplier (LCSC or JLCPcb) or any other supplier name case insensitive.
+The required custom field `Supplier` must be set to one of the predefined supplier (LCSC or JLCPcb for example) or any other supplier name case insensitive.

+The required custom field `SupplierRef` can be replaced by other custom fields such as: `LCSCRef` or `JLCPcbRef` in order to make possible the referencing of several suppliers on a Eeschema component.
+In this case, changing the value of the `Supplier` field will allow you to switch to the correct supplier reference.

-it is also possible to add an optional `Quantity` field in order to be able to manage the quantities in Eeschema.
+it is also possible to add an optional `Quantity` custom field in order to be able to manage the quantities in Eeschema.
 In the absence of this field, the default quantity is 1.

 If necessary, a grouping is carried out on the quantities, making it possible to generate a single row for identical components in the BOM file.